Red-engage logo

 So, here are five tips on how to create great ChatGPT prompts:

-At the end of the day, creating great prompts is about understanding how to communicate with ChatGPT.
+Creating great prompts comes down to understanding how to communicate with ChatGPT.
 The examples above are tried-and-tested suggestions with great results, but don't be afraid to redefine these prompts, expand on them, and create your own unique versions.

 As you gain more and more experience, you'll be able to create 100% original ChatGPT prompts that hit the mark, increase your productivity, and allow you to make the most of the untapped power of AI models.